14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-second-day.md

 #### Josh Holmes
 ([@joshholmes](http://twitter.com/joshholmes))

-Josh talks about smart homes and how the “internet of things” is just a busy word that has been around for a while.
-He passionately talked about hardware and how it’s involving so fast nowadays.
+Josh talks about smart homes and how the “internet of things” is just a buzz word that has been around for a while.
+He passionately talked about hardware and how it’s evolving so fast nowadays.

 —